faucetsdn/udmi/docs/specs/discovery.md

 of device messages employed in each case.
 Each process can be executed independently, or together (known as _scan enumeration_):

-* _scanning_ scans for existing devices
-exist, and returns a correlation between their address families.
+* _scanning_ scans for existing devices, and returns information about their discovered address families.
 This is information about how the device is indexed in the world around it.

 * _enumeration_ lists the properties of a given target device.
 Providing